planetarysoftware/TSC/Bootstrap-Policies/README.md

-A TC should have at least 3 initial members to start the work and get the application submitted to the Planetary Software TSC, but it will need 5 members in order to graduate from Incubation.
+A TC should have at least 3 initial members to start the work and get the application submitted to the Planetary Software TSC, but it could be fewer.
+It will need 3 members in order to graduate from Incubation.
 These should be individuals already undertaking the work described in the charter.

-Are you concerned about being able to get 5 people?
+Are you concerned about being able to get 3 people?
 If your application is accepted into Incubation, the Planetary Software TSC will help you find a strategy for growing your TC to the needed size.

-Can't find even 3 people to get things started?
-Don't hesitate to contact the TSC, or post an Issue on the TSC repo to start a dialogue about your great idea for a TLP or a TLWG.

 ### Base Policies for new Working Groups